FC Porto – The City in Blue and White

 28 Sep, 2016, By Manuel A.

-Like the Port wine or the beautiful bridges over the silvery Douro river, FC Porto is one of this city’s strongest trademarks, so much that sometimes to be a Porto inhabitant and a FC Porto supporter gets mixed up.
+Like the Port wine or the beautiful bridges over the silvery Douro River, FC Porto is one of this city’s strongest trademarks.
+So much so that, sometimes, to be a Porto inhabitant and a FC Porto supporter gets mixed up.
 Although not all portuenses are FC Porto supporters, the nicknames tripeiros (tripe eaters) and invictos (unvanquished) have long been associated with the club, and the club itself has somehow changed the way of life in town.

 I can still recall the summer of 2003, when the city was granted a month long of festivities, celebrating the winning of the Portuguese Championship, Portuguese Cup and the UEFA Cup by José Mourinho’s FC Porto, and the Saint John’s celebration itself.
 Those were marvellous hot days of revelry and excess, forever carved in this city’s logbooks.
-You can still find that season’s FC Porto’s line up in posters all over town, and their humble owners wouldn’t sell them for any prize.
+You can still find that season’s FC Porto’s line up in posters all over town, and their humble owners wouldn’t sell them for any prize, and the prouder ones will never do.